butyi/sci2can/README.md

 #### Production

+I have tried to order PCB from China with SMD mounting.
+Experiences are comming soon.

-PCBs were produced by [SOS PCB Kft.](https://nyakexpressz.hu/).
-I am satisfied with quality of production.
-Please note, I just have produced V1.00 revision board, but the KiCad files are already V1.01, where findings were fixed.
+A-sample PCBs (V1.00) were produced by [SOS PCB Kft.](https://nyakexpressz.hu/).
+I was satisfied with quality of production.

 ![pcb1](https://github.com/butyi/sci2can/raw/master/pics/sci2can_pcb1.jpg)